A Closer Look at Medicare Advantage’s Value to Seniors and Taxpayers: A Response to Health Affairs

 By Greg Gierer, MPP

-In recent weeks, media coverage and opinion writing on Medicare and Medicare Advantage – the public-private partnership in Medicare where 27 million beneficiaries receive coverage today – has reached a fever pitch.
+Within this environment, it is no wonder that media coverage and opinion writing on Medicare and Medicare Advantage – the public-private partnership in Medicare where more than 28 million beneficiaries receive coverage today – has reached a fever pitch.

-In this blog post, we will consider some of the authors’ arguments and weigh these against recent research and data from Better Medicare Alliance and other sources:
+In this updated blog post, we will consider some of the authors’ newer arguments and weigh these against recent research and data from Better Medicare Alliance and other sources:

-The most recent Medicare Current Beneficiary Survey (MCBS) data shows that Medicare Advantage beneficiaries save an average of $1,640 a year in total health care expenditures compared to those in Fee-for-Service (FFS) Medicare, resulting in a 40% lower cost burden for beneficiaries.
+These claims are contradicted by existing research, including an April 2022 report by ATI Advisory which analyzed the most recent Medicare Current Beneficiary Survey (MCBS) data and found that Medicare Advantage beneficiaries save an average of $1,965 a year in total health care expenditures compared to those in Fee-for-Service (FFS) Medicare.
+Far from contributing to underinsurance, the report found that Medicare Advantage is delivering a 35% lower rate of cost burden for beneficiaries (13% in Medicare Advantage compared to 20% in FFS Medicare).
 The cost savings found in Medicare Advantage is particularly impactful since the program serves a higher proportion of low- and modest-income beneficiaries than FFS Medicare.

-Thankfully, recent projections show those cost savings continuing.
-The Biden Administration announced that average Medicare Advantage premiums will fall another 10% in 2022; dropping to their lowest level in 15 years.
+Thankfully, recent projections show the robust cost protections for Medicare Advantage beneficiaries continuing.
+The Biden Administration announced that average Medicare Advantage premiums fell another 10% in 2022; dropping to their lowest level in 15 years.

 “No demonstrable clinical benefit to patients”

 Drs.
-Gilfillan and Berwick argue that “MA harbors an arbitrage game in which CMS consistently overpays MA Plans with no demonstratable clinical benefit to patients.”
+Gilfillan and Berwick reiterate their claims that “MA harbors an arbitrage game in which CMS consistently overpays MA Plans with no demonstratable clinical benefit to patients.”

 We will discuss payment in greater detail later in this blog post, but first, let’s consider the claim of “no demonstrable clinical benefit” to enrollment in Medicare Advantage.
 It is surprising that the authors would resort to an argument that is so easily debunked.